oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 <!-- -->

 d.
 Accept all other default settings.
-For information on configuring security, logging, kdump and remote storage, refer to the [oVirt Node Deployment Guide](oVirt Node Deployment Guide).
+For information on configuring security, logging, kdump and remote storage, refer to the [oVirt Node deployment instructions](Vdsm-Node_Integration#Non-interactive_.28.22automatic.22.29_oVirt_installation).

 e.
 Finally, select the Status tab.
 Select Restart and press Enter to reboot the host and apply all changes.